 But as I was researching this, I started digging more into gravity, and it turns out that while it is totally plausible that King Kai’s planet has a stronger gravity, nothing else about it holds water.
-Namely, that being used to higher gravity makes you stronger.
+Namely, the cheif concept that being accustomed to higher gravity makes you stronger.

 So, one of the things people are worried about when it comes to humans traveling through space is the lack of gravity.
 It turns out that gravity is essential to our survival.
 Our bodies are perfectly calibrated to work with our particular gravitational forces… oh, and by the way, that does include most of your biological functions, including shitting.

 Yeah, apparently, NASA spends a lot of time figuring out how we can poop in space without gravity.
 That’s right.
 You think you’re doing all the pushing when you’re on the can, but gravity deserves most of the credit for the deuce in the water.
 Thanks Newton!